gabrielcancio/semana-omnistack-9-AirCnC/README.md

 ---

 ## :zap: Running
-1. You can run the API (backend application) on backend directory and runnig the follow command:
+1. You can run the API (backend application) on backend directory and running the follow command:
 ```bash
 $ yarn dev
 ```